Fashion students and designers: Enter our 2020 Fashion Design Competition to channel your inpsiration and showcase your talents!

 • 2018 and 2019 graduates of a bachelor’s or master’s degree program in fashion design.

-• December 20: Top 10 finalists will be notified by email and announced online
+• February 7: Top 10 competition finalists will be notified by email, and announced on China Institute website.

 All finalists will have their work assessed by an independent, prestigious panel of judges and will have their work highlighted on the China Institute website and through social media.

 Finalists submit a video detailing their process and tracing their inspiration from different aspects of Chinese culture and design.
 These videos are intended to showcase their talent and development of their signature looks.

 The competition culminates in a special presentation at China Institute where the winner will be announced.
 The winning designer will receive a $10,000 award and will be featured at the 2020 China Fashion Gala.